 After breaking their mental chains they have dedicated themselves to the destruction of their former masters and all their allies.

-Since that day the githyanki have become bitter enemies with the illithid race.
+Since that day hey have become bitter enemies with the illithid race.

 This list contains unisex names that are suitable for both male and female Githyanki in Fantasy or Sci-Fi settings.